PBearson/Get-Started-With-ESP32-OTA/README.md

 Now we will change the app version to 2 and add the anti-rollback support, which depends on a _security version_ that is separate from the app version.
 Open the config menu again by running ```idf.py menuconfig```.
 First change the app version by setting **Application Manager -> Project version** to 2.
 Now go to **Bootloader config** and enable the option **Enable app rollback support**.
 Note that this reveals a new option, **Enable app anti-rollback support**.
 Make sure to enable this new option.
 To set the security version, set **eFuse secure version of app** to 1.
 Finally, make sure to enable **Emulate operations with efuse secure version(only text)**. _If you do not do this, then the anti-rollback support and secure version are saved in the hardware efuse rather than the software, and the changes will be irreversible_.

 There is more to do before we leave the config.
 Navigate to **Partition Table -> Partition Table** and change it to "Custom partition table CS".
 Apps with anti-rollback support require a different partition table than the default.
 I have already added the required partition table in the file "partitions.csv".
+Next we need to increase the Partition Table Offset to 0x9000.

 Now you can exit and save the changes to the configuration.
 Run ```idf.py build``` to rebuild "Hello World".
-Copy this to the server directory by running ```cp build/hello-world.bin ../server/hello-world-version-2.bin```.
+Copy this to the server directory by running ```cp build/hello-world.bin ~/server/hello-world-version-2.bin```.

 Optionally, you can run this firmware now to confirm that the app detects the version.
 Run ```idf.py erase_flash``` to erase the previous firmware off the chip.
 Then run ```idf.py flash monitor``` to upload the firmware and monitor the console output from the device.
 In the bootloader log, you should see both the app version and the security version, as shown below: